 Applicants admitted to the Steve Hicks School of Social Work MSSW program will be required to submit a $150 (non-refundable) enrollment deposit to indicate acceptance of the offer of admission.

 The deposit will be applied to the payment of tuition and fees when the student enrolls.
 Details regarding payment deadlines and processing will be included in admissions materials.

 Most students who enter the Graduate School are admitted as regular students and have qualifications equal to or higher than the usual standards.
 A limited number of exceptions to these standards may be granted to applicants demonstrating the capability and qualifications for master’s level study in social work.

 The Graduate Studies Committee may recommend that a student be admitted with conditions.
-The Associate Dean/Graduate Advisor may require that a student maintain a certain grade point average, take a certain number of hours of course work, or remedy deficiencies in undergraduate preparation.
+The associate dean/graduate advisor may require that a student maintain a certain grade point average, take a certain number of hours of course work, or remedy deficiencies in undergraduate preparation.
 A student who does not fulfill the conditions within the specified time may be barred from subsequent registration in the Graduate School.

 Admission to an Extended Program of Study

 Part-time students must follow the approved sequenced curriculum plan and should not assume that courses will be offered in any other sequence.
-The School will offer required academic courses during evening hours but cannot guarantee that the program can be completed only at night or only during the day.
+The Steve Hicks School of Social Work will offer required academic courses during evening hours but cannot guarantee that the program can be completed only at night or only during the day.
 Also, the field internship experience cannot be completed only at night.
 At least eight hours must be completed during the work week, as a full day or two half-days.
 Because the program is highly structured and course work must be completed in sequence, students considering extended enrollment should plan carefully to ensure successful completion.